brunonova/nautilus-hide/CONTRIBUTING.md

 ## Translating

 The extension needs to be translated to more languages.
-You are welcome to translate it to yours, then send the translation through a pull request or through the [issue tracker][issues].
+You are welcome to translate it to yours!

 The translation template, in gettext format, is located in the `po` folder.
 The `.po` files should be listed in the `gettext_create_translations()` command of the *CMakeLists.txt*.

+You can send the translation through a pull request or through the [issue tracker][issues].
+You can also translate the extension online on [Launchpad][lp_translate].

 ## Coding